 Application of PU Fabric Material:

 Thermoplastic polyurethane elastomers could be shaped and molded.
 When these elastomers are spun into fibers it produces a flexible material called spandex.
-Spandex is used to make socks, brassieres, tops, support hose, swimsuits, and other athletic clothing.
+Spandex is used to make socks, brassieres, tops, support hoses, swimsuits, and other athletic clothing.

 - The primary material for medical textiles such as medical air mattresses, disposable diapers, and the like.